albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     These files can also contain traffic, landclass, elevation or other information which is not relevant for *Little Navmap*.

+Checkbox
+    A user interface element that allows to toggle a setting between two states (on and off) or three states (on, off and not applicable).

 CSV
     Comma-separated values text file.